Why go sailing to Croatia?

 What is the best time to sail in Croatia?

-Generally, if your dates are flexible, take a sailing trip in June or September.
-Prices are lower, there is less marine traffic and crowds visitng the coastal cities.
+If you are on budget then consider early June or September.
+Rental prices are generally lower and there is less marine traffic at sea of marinas.
 Yacht rental prices are lowest in shoulder season (April, May, October).
 The chance of variable weather is slightly higher in Fall, when the weather systems are moving faster over Europe.
 But it usually stays warm and pleasant until November.
-Including the sea that stays around 20o (68F).
+The sea temperature stay around 20o (68F) in Autumn.

 Spring time in Croatia is glorious with pleasant weather and warmer air temperatures.
-Despite the low sea temperatures reaching 20o (68F) from middle May, sailing is a pure pleasure until mid.
-June.
+Despite the low sea temperatures around 20o (68F) sailing in June or May is a pure pleasure.

-High summer, starting from the last weeks of June, might be busy, but the weather is near perfect with fair winds and air temperatures often over 30o (86F).
-If you like summer heat, then book your sailing vacation in July or August.
-Croatia yacht charter prices in peak season months July and August are highest, but you can always find a affordable yacht charter in Croatia.
+High summer, starting from the last weeks of June, might be busy, but the weather is near perfect with lower winds and air temperatures often over 30o (86F).
+If you like summer vibe swimming and water activities then sailing vacation in high summer months is a ideal choice.
+Croatia yacht charter prices late July and early August are highest, but you can always find a affordable yacht charter in Croatia if you send inquiry to a respective Croatia yacht charter agency.

 What type of yacht and Where to charter?

-If you compare the prices in general, Croatia is still good value compared with Greece, Italy and Turkey.
+Sailing in Croatia is still a good value compared to other mediterranean countries Greece, Italy and Turkey.
 Charter prices are at their peak from mid.
 July till mid.
-August and most marinas add 10 to mooring fees.
-In June and September, expect 20-30% lower price that you pay in the peak season.
-In April, May or October, the rental prices can be even 50% lower.
+August and most marinas add extra 10% to the mooring fees.
+In June and September, expect 20-30% lower rental price that you pay in the peak season.
+In April, May or October, the rental prices can be more than 50% lower.

 A Sailboat or a catamaran?

 It is also important what type of a yacht you rent.
 You need to be realistic about your expectation.
-There are numerous yachts for rental down the coast that provide several levels of comfort.
-From economy line sailboats to high-end luxury catamarans
+There are numerous yachts of different types, age, length and price range for rental that provide several levels of comfort.
+From affordable sailboats to luxury catamarans

 Your final decision depends on how far your budget can reach.
-Best option for a first-time sailor in is to book a yacht with skipper, while the high rollers can go for a crewed yacht charter
+Skippered yacht charter is still considered affordable for most groups while the high rollers can go for a crewed yacht charter

-Luxury yachts already include the hostess, chef, skipper and a full board service.
-The vessels are equipped with en-suite bedrooms, power, cooking gas, usually ample kitchen space, comfortable cabins and plenty of room on deck to socialise or bask.
+Luxury catamarans already include the hostess, chef, skipper and a exclusive full board service.
+The vessels are equipped with en-suite bedrooms, power, cooking gas, usually ample kitchen space, comfortable cabins and plenty of private cushioned corners on deck.

 4 destinations and 50 Marinas along the Adriatic coast